Blyth Town Council and Northumberland County Council work together toRead More

 Community Grants – BTC have a Community Grants scheme, in which we will help local community groups within Blyth.
 If you would like to bid for a grant for your community group please see click the link.

-Planning - The Town Council plays an active part in all local planning issues.
-It is probably the area of the Council’s role that is best known to the community and which can be of the most importance, however, while the Town Council is consulted on planning issues, Northumberland County Council is the planning authority.
+Planning - The Town Council plays an active part in all local planning issues, however, while the Town Council is consulted on planning issues, Northumberland County Council is the planning authority.

 War Memorials - The Town Council are responsible for the war memorials at Ridley Park, Newsham Pavilion and Cowpen.
-To date the memorials have been cleaned and some minor repairs have been made but major refurbishment is required in the future.
+To date the memorials have been cleaned and some minor repairs have been made, and major refurbishment of the Ridley Park War Memorial has been completed.